apereo/cas/.github/PULL_REQUEST_TEMPLATE.md

 master: https://github.com/apereo/cas/pull/$PR_NUMBER
 ```

+# Remember

-Do not keep this template as is when you submit.
+**DO NOT** keep this template as is when you submit.
 Please remove or adjust the description when you submit your pull request.

-If you have questions, please [reach out](https://apereo.github.io/cas/Mailing-Lists.html).

-Thanks again!
--->
+Please do not submit a pull request to ask questions, seek guidance or support.
+Use the designated mailing lists to discuss
+ideas, feature requests and bug fixes.
+See [mailing lists](https://apereo.github.io/cas/Mailing-Lists.html).

+Do not submit pull requests without tests that verify or reproduce your intended use case.
+The pull request will
+most likely be automatically closed immediately, unless the change is extremely trivial.